 - Nominated and authenticated by the Head of the national agency in which they are working;

-- Authorized by the Head of the INTERPOL National Central Bureau in their county.
+- Authorized by the Head of the INTERPOL National Central Bureau in their country.

-For futher information, please contact INTERPOL’s Anti-Corruption unit.
+For further information, please contact INTERPOL’s Anti-Corruption unit.

 Global Focal Point Platform